AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/msm.md

 * The default language code is the lower-case, two-letter code as defined by ISO-639-1.
 * The default country code is the lower-case or upper-case, two-letter code as defined by ISO 3166.

 MSM uses a stored list of language and country codes to determine the name of the country that is associated with the name of the language version of your page.
-You can change the following aspects of the list if required:
+You can change the following aspects of the list if necessary:

 * Language titles
 * Country names